 Students are provided with an overview of electronic computer operations, applications, operating systems, hardware, software and information processing.
 The class also teaches skills in common word processing, spreadsheet, presentation, Web design and Internet applications.

 Knowledge of electrical systems is necessary for employment in the field, according to the U.S. Bureau of Labor Statistics (BLS).
 A high-school diploma may be sufficient to work under the supervision of an experienced electrician or technician; however, workers must develop their electronic knowledge and skills to work independently.
-Growth in the field varies by specialty, but in 2012, employment for electrical and electronics repairers and installers was expected to grow by just 1% from 2012-2022 (www.bls.gov).
+Growth in the field varies by specialty, but in 2015, employment for electrical and electronics repairers and installers was expected to decline by 4% from 2014-2024 (www.bls.gov).

 Electrical and electronics repairers and installers of transportation equipment earned a median annual wage of $60,340 in 2018, according to the BLS.
 In that same year, the electrical repairers of commercial and industrial equipment made a median annual wage of $58,110.